Commission on a Way Forward

 The Commission on a Way Forward

-The Commission's first meeting was Jan.
-23-26.
-Its members are from nine countries and represent a vast array of viewpoints from throughout the denomination.
-It submitted a report of their deliberations to the Council of Bishops at a meeting April 29-May 4.
-That recommendation was for the so-called One Church Plan.
+Its members were from nine countries and represented a vast array of viewpoints from throughout the denomination.
+It submitted a report of their deliberations to the Council of Bishops at a meeting April 29-May 4, 2018.
+That recommendation was for the One Church Plan.

 The plan “encourages a generous unity by giving United Methodists the ability to address different missional contexts in ways that reflect their theological convictions,” said the bishops’ press release.